-i.
+- i.
 The Parent Company received advances from ODX to finance the research and development expenditures for ODX Platform, and its overall business development.
 A service agreement was entered into by the parties in 2019 and commenced with the project development phase of the ODX Platform.
-In 2022 and 2021, service revenue recognized in relation to the service agreement amounted to nil and ₱1.58 million, respectively.

-Total advances extended by ODX to the Parent Company as of December 31, 2022 and 2021 amounted to ₱53.72 million and ₱48.51 million, respectively (see Note 11).

-- j.
-As at December 31, 2022 and 2021, the Parent Company has outstanding payable to Xeleb Tech amounting to \$\frac{1}{2}\$4.55 million for the purchase of property and equipment and intangible assets. - k.
-As of December 31, 2022 and 2021, advances to subsidiaries include short-term, interest-bearing loans to Storm Tech.
-Total outstanding advances amounted to ₱108.25 million as at December 31, 2022 and 2021.
+Total advances extended by ODX to the Parent Company as of December 31, 2023 and 2022 amounted to ₱54.38 million and ₱53.72 million, respectively (see Note 11). - j.
+As at December 31, 2023 and 2022, the Parent Company has outstanding payable to Xeleb Tech amounting to ₱4.55 million for the purchase of property and equipment and intangible assets. - k.
+As of December 31, 2023 and 2022, advances to subsidiaries include short-term, interest-bearing loans to Storm Tech.
+Total outstanding advances amounted to ₱108.25 million as at December 31, 2023 and 2022.
 These are subject to interest rate of 3.75% to 8.00% per annum.